lionelc/documentdb/docs/v1/rbac-public-design.md

 ## Integrating with other policy engines

 In future phases, we will build in the support to integrate with other policy engines such as Azure Purview.
-In order to do this we will need to add support for the following
+In order to do this, we will need to add support for the following

 1. Create roles based on Policy
 2. Policy Engine Aggregator
 3. A translation layer that can translate these policy based roles into native PG roles

 ![](images/integration_with_external_policy_engine.png)

+As the above flowchart shows, the implementation depends on the completion of role mapping and more details should follow when the roles and priviledges progress further.

 ## APPENDIX